software-tools-books/js4ds/_en/dynamic.md

 ---
-permalink: "/en/display/"
+permalink: "/en/dynamic/"
-title: "Static Pages"
+title: "Dynamic Pages"
 questions:
 - "What JavaScript libraries should I use to create a web pages?"
 - "How can I use them to create basic HTML elements?"